WSMorrison/Hard_Parkers/README.md

     - Create, edit, or delete any User information.
     - Create or delete any event.
     - Create, edit, or delete any event information.
+    - Additionally, there could be an approve event function.
   - Allow Users to register for events with a specific car.
 This could potentially take a few forms:
     - Add a single, specific car during registration.
     - Add a single, specific car to the SiteUser model that is automatically registered.
     - Add multiple cars to the SiteUser model, and select which car they want to register for events at the time of registration.
+  - Allow Organizers to promote featured cars.
+    - Organizers could set a number of "featured" cars for an event.
+    - Users could submit their car for feature consideration.
+    - Organizers could then approve or not approve a User's entry as a "feature" car for the event.
+    - Organizers could choose to implement a list of featured cars as part of the event details.
   - Add static, or interactive, Google Map directly in event details card; not just a link.
   - Have a dropdown menu for event genre for Organizer to select from, ie "Import," "Euro," "Truck," "Domestic," etc.
   - Allow a user to filter events by the genres from above, by date, size or by geography.
 Basically, allow the user to refine their view.